nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Region specified should be a valid region

 Examples:
-* `listRegion Central` lists all people from the Central region in the address book
+* `listRegion Central` lists all clients from the Central region in the address book

-### Find people by policy name : `findPolicy`
+### Find clients by policy name : `findPolicy`

-Lists all client that are under a given policy
+Lists all clients that are under a given policy

 Format: `findPolicy POLICY_NAME [MORE_POLICY_NAMES]`